UW-Stout Today Submission Form

 Welcome to the submission form for UW-Stout Today, the daily email to inform faculty and staff of news and events.
 Refer to the guidelines listed below before submitting.

 - Submissions must relate directly to the university, its employees or students.

 - Information should be as clear and concise as possible.
-Acronyms should be avoided but if used, defined.
+Acronyms and abbreviations should be avoided but if used, defined.

 - University Communications reserves the right to edit submissions for clarity and style.
 We use the Associated Press Stylebook and UW-Stout Publications Style Guide in the editing process.
 Refer to the link for information.
 See daily email helpful hints below.

 - Submissions may appear one or two times and must be received by noon the day before the first requested post.
 We suggest announcements to appear once a few days before the event or deadline and again either the day of or the day before.
 When completing the form specify the two post dates.